2022-2023 Recycling Calendar and Guidelines

-A free recycling program operated by Burlington County is in force within the Township on a bi-weekly basis.
-All recyclables must be placed at the curb by 6:00 a.m. on pick-up day.
+Every-other-week, a free curbside recycling program operated by Burlington County provides free curbside collection of designated recyclable materials.
+All recyclables must be placed in the township-provided wheeled toters and left curbside by 6:00 a.m. on pick-up days.

-Motor oil recycling is temporarily discontinued at the township facility.
-Fortunately, motor oil recycling is available free-of-charge at most service stations and automotive parts supply chains.
-The township is investigating ways to bring back motor oil recycling at some point, but the costs of disposal have increased drastically.
+Motor oil recycling is discontinued at the township facility.
+Fortunately, motor oil recycling is available at most service stations and automotive parts supply chains.
+Though the township would like to bring back motor oil recycling at some point, the costs of disposal have increased exponentially.
 In addition, collection companies are citing contamination of oil as a major issue facing most municipal collection sites.
-Uncontrolled access to dispose of oil is a leading cause of contamination when liquids other than motor oil have been found in past collections.

-For Chesterfield Township Residents only, tree branches, brush and leaves can be disposed of in clearly marked areas at the Recycling Center at the rear of the old Municipal Building (300 Bordentown-Chesterfield Rd).
+For Chesterfield Township Residents only, tree branches, brush and leaves can be disposed of in clearly marked areas at the Recycling Center at the Public Works Facility, 300 Bordentown-Chesterfield Road.
 Please - No Contractors or Businesses.

 Recycling is the Law.
 Residents, tenants, landlords, businesses and schools MUST recycle.